 10. Groin Pulls

-- Common sports: Soccer, hockey, and running.
+- a.
+Common sports: Soccer, hockey, running, and basketball.

 Common sports injuries include concussions, shin splints, hamstring injuries, rotator cuff injuries, and groin pulls, causing headaches, dizziness, confusion, and memory loss.